EPN-V2

 The student can

-- reflect on how their own and others' expertise can be used in interprofessional collaboration to develop a user-adapted service offering
+• reflect on how their own and others' expertise can be used in multidisciplinary collaboration to develop a user-adapted heath service

-- reflect on power relations, professionalism and one's own role as a professional in encounters with others, as well as assess and deal with ethical issues
+• reflect on authority, professionalism and one's own role as a professional in encounters with others, as well as the abillity to assess and deal with ethical issues

-- assess the risk of undesirable incidents and master methods for following this up systematically
+• assess the risk of undesirable incidents and be proficient in and master methods for following this up systematically

-The work and teaching methods in the course include self-study, interprofessional collaborative learning and external supervised practice.
+The work and teaching methods in the course include self-study, multidisciplinary collaborative learning and external supervised practice.
 Practical training is primarily carried out in the municipal or specialist health service.

 The practical training will take place over a continuous period of nine (9) weeks, during which the student is in practical training five (5) days a week with a workload of up to 45 hours per week.
-During the practical training period, the student will have two demonstrations/practical implementation of examination and/or treatment, with the basis of clinical choices and reflection on their own professional practice.
+During the practical training period, the student will have two demonstrations/practical examinations of assessment and/or treatment, based on clinical decisions and reflection on their own professional practice.

-As a general rule, the student will be in practice during the day, but rotations may occur.
-When carrying out practical training, students must comply with the current guidelines for clothing that apply at the individual practical training institution.
+As a general rule, the student will be in practice during the day, but shift work may occur.
+When carrying out practical training, students must comply with the current guidelines for clothing that apply to the individual practical training institution.

 The following required coursework must be approved before a student can take the exam:

-- Individual subject note according to given criteria, 700 words (+/- 10 %).
+• Individual academic brief according to given criteria, 700 words (+/- 10 %).
 The coursework requirement is subject to academic assessment.

-- Two practical demonstrations: Carry out an examination and/or treatment, justify clinical choices and reflect on one's own professional practice, as well as discuss choices together with the practice supervisor and possibly contact teacher and fellow students.
-The first demonstration will be carried out ahead of the mid-term assessment.
-The second within the last two weeks of the practice period.
-Both with a duration of up to 2 hours, either physically or digitally.
+• Two practical demonstrations: Carry out a clinical examination and/or treatment, justify clinical decisions and reflect on one's own professional practice, as well as discuss clinical decisions with the practice supervisor and possibly contact teacher and fellow students.
+The first demonstration will be carried out before the mid-term assessment and the second within the last two weeks of the practice period.
+Both have a duration of up to 2 hours, either physically or digitally.

 Not relevant.